hjicks/ga-sd/doc/00-intro.md

 # Table of contents

 - What are project management tools
-- Berif history of project management tools
+- Brief history of project management tools
 - Features comparsion
 - Trello
 - Jira